matqr/matqr.github.io/_pages/publications copy.md

 [<a name="cozie">5</a>]
 </td>
 <td class="bibtexitem">
-Prageeth Jayathissa, **Matias Quintana**, Tapeesh Sood, Negin Narzarian, and Clayton Miller.
+Prageeth Jayathissa, Matias Quintana, Tapeesh Sood, Negin Narzarian, and Clayton Miller.
  Is your clock-face cozie ?
 A smartwatch methodology for the in-situ collection of occupant comfort data.